billpg/HashBack/README.md

 As this proposal is still in the public-draft phase, I am open to be persuaded that PBKDF2 is not needed and a single round of SHA256 is quite sufficient thank you very much.
 I'm also open to be persuaded that the default number of rounds needs to be significantly higher.

+### Why use a hash at all?
+Why not make the request a URL and the string expected at that URL?
+(I am grateful to m'colleague Rob Armitage for asking this question.)

+It is neccessary for the file retrieved from the client's website to be a hash (instead of a random string) to prevent an attack when a valid quthorization request is fraudulently passed along to a third party.
+For example:

+A-to-B: "I am server A. To prove it, I have placed "ABC" at https://A.example/123.txt."
+B-to-C: "I am server A. To prove it, I have placed "ABC" at https://A.example/123.txt."
+C-to-A: "GET https://A.example/123.txt", to which A will return "ABC".
+C-to-B: "You are successfully authorized."

+From A's point of view, they made a valid request and the request resulted in a single expected GET to the verification URL, presumably from B. As far as A is concerned, there's nothing untoward going on at all.
+By requiring a hash of the authorization header and checking that the 'Host' property is correct, this passing-along attack is prevented.

 ### Why BASE64 the JSON in the `Authorization` header?
 To ensure there's an unambiguous sequence of bytes to feed into the hash.
 By transferring the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the PBKDF2 function as the password parameter.

 I had considered requiring that the JSON be included in the header as unencoded ASCII, without any whitespace characters and IDN domains using JSON's `\u` notation.
 Can I, in practice, use an `Authorization` header with all of characters JSON uses?
 I am open to be persuaded that this would be preferable to using BASE64.

+### How does this compare to "ACME"?
+(RFC 8555)
+ACME, the exchange that makes "Let's Encrypt" work, has a lot in common with HashBack, including the "call-me-back" verification step at the core of HashBack.
+(So much so, I really can't claim to have invented this exchange (any more) but I will claim to have independently discovered it.)

+As I write this, I am investigating if the ACME verification step (including both http and dns methods) could be repurposed for HashBack authentication.
+If it could and without too much modification, this might become draft version 4.1.

+But as far this draft (4.0) is concerned, HashBack is simpler it requires only two HTTPS transations because HashBack does not require a server challenge.
+(ACME requires an initial transaction in which the client initiates the certificate issue and the server responds with a challenge.)

+### Shouldn't you have a server challenge like ACME?
+This is something I'd like an expert to confirm, but I don't think it needs one.
+The request is sent over TLS, which prevents an attacker seeing the request itself and also replaying it.
+The `Host` header prevents "passing along" attacks as described above.

 ### What are the previous public drafts?